OGeryan/graficks/README.md

 # installing
 download.

-# appearantly it wants permissions
+# apparently it wants permissions
 no clue, it's sdl. your choice to allow it or not. ...besides, all the code's there. you can recompile it if you're unsure.